Geographypods.com - School Geography

 • discuss the strategies designed to manage tourist demands, maximize capacity and minimize conflicts between local residents and visitors and avoid environmental damage.

-Task 1 - Make a note of the following definintions
+Task 1 - Make a note of the following definitions

 What is a Primary & Secondary Tourist Resource?